skeeto/elisp-finalize/README.md

 (get-process "pinger")
 ;; => #<process pinger>

-;; allow object to be garbage collected
+;; Allow object to be garbage collected.
 (setf pinger nil)
 (garbage-collect)

-;; Process has been automatically cleaned up by finalizer.
+;; Process has been automatically cleaned up by the finalizer.
 (get-process "pinger")
 ;; => nil
 ```